 - Unique Taxpayer Reference (UTR) and

-- an activation code from HMRC (this can take a little while to get, so make sure you leave yourself plenty of time!)
+- Activation code from HMRC (this can take a little while to get, so make sure you leave yourself plenty of time!)

 If you’re already signed up for self-assessment, your UTR can be found on your HMRC correspondence.